What is a bank bailout?

 The overall purpose of a government deciding to bail out a bank or other business can be to help protect the national economy, which may otherwise suffer dire consequences due to factors like job losses or lack of investor confidence.

-The concept of a bailout often carries a negative connotation since it’s associated with banks or other companies needing government help as a result of reckless risk-taking.
+The concept of a bailout often carries a negative connotation, since it’s associated with banks or other companies needing government help as a result of reckless risk-taking.
 Hundreds of billions in taxpayer dollars were used to bail out banks and other corporations during the 2007-2008 financial crisis and the savings and loan crisis in the 1980s and 1990s.

-Examples of bank bailouts
+History of government bailouts

 2007-2008 financial crisis